Pioneers In Treating Autism

 Fundamental rights, courtesy, respect, dignity, individuality, and self determination were all woven into her work, and these concepts have been handed down to generation after generation of Linwood staff members.
-They’re as much a part of our programs today as they were more than 50 years ago.
+They’re as much a part of our programs today as they were 60 years ago.

 Read the chapter “Linwood” from Celia M. Holland’s book Ellicott City, Maryland – Mill Town, USA.